European-Unified-ID/EUID-docs/docs/ref-info/glossary-uid.md

 <dt><MdxJumpAnchor id="gl-sha-256"><a href="#gl-sha-256">SHA-256</a></MdxJumpAnchor></dt>
 <dd>SHA-256 is the secure hashing algorithm that EUID uses.</dd>
-<dd>SHA-256 is part of the SHA-2 family of algorithms developed by the National Institute of Standards and Technology (NIST) and the National Security Agency (NSA) to succeed SHA-1.
+<dd>SHA-256 (sometimes called SHA256) is part of the SHA-2 family of algorithms developed by the National Institute of Standards and Technology (NIST) and the National Security Agency (NSA) to succeed SHA-1.
 Each algorithm is named according to the number of bits in the output, so SHA-256 has 256 bits.</dd>
 <dd>For details, see <a href="https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf">https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf</a> (specification).</dd>

 <dt><MdxJumpAnchor id="gl-subscription-id"><a href="#gl-subscription-id">Subscription ID</a></MdxJumpAnchor></dt>